 Now, here I am.
-It's been just two months since I left (it feels longer!) and I have no regrets.
+Mistress of my own destiny - and I have no regrets.
 I miss a lot of things - the people especially.
 But I've got so much more in return.
 I'm still working hard, but I'm balancing it with my family.
-I spent the summer holidays in the sunshine, going to parks, having picnics and splashing in paddling pools.
-These days, I'm doing the school run, I'm helping with homework, baking brownies and sometimes just sitting and having quiet cuddles.
+I spend the summer holidays in the sunshine, going to parks, having picnics and splashing in paddling pools.
+I get to do the school run, help with homework, baking brownies and sometimes just sitting and having quiet cuddles.

 Business is good. it's still scary but I feel more excited than scared, more inspired than overwhelmed.
 I wondered if I'd be lonely, but I'm meeting new people - other courageous business owners.
 We're helping each other and learning from each other, just like when I was with my colleagues before.